alcoceba/ngCarouselDirective/README.md

 **Version 0.0.5**

-* Possiblity to load images from resources folder in Andorid and iOS
+* Possibility to load images from resources folder in Android and iOS

 **Version 0.0.4**